stacks-network/stacks-core/docs/signer-flows.md

 recognizable as such.
 That also makes the view fork-correct for free: after a burn chain reorg the new events name the new fork and the answer follows it.

+A resolved answer is stored as a `ResolvedSortition`.
+This stores the `queried_tip` it was an answer to and the `sortition_height` that answers it.
+There is exactly one stored answer, and which consumer may use it falls out of that stamp: `latest_sortition_reward_cycle` uses it only when `queried_tip` matches the current tip, `retention_sortition_reward_cycle` takes it whatever tip it names, and `set_tip` is a plain assignment that invalidates nothing.
+Storing the query next to the response makes the staleness check structural rather than a rule the code has to remember.

 **The two consumers read an unresolved view differently, and that difference is the point.**